hbahleem/Hangman-Game/README.md

 5. Guess letters to uncover the word.
 You can exit the game at any time by typing 'exit'.
 6. After the game ends, you can choose to play again or exit.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an issue.

-1. Fork the repository.
-2. Create your feature branch:
-    ```bash
-    git checkout -b feature/AmazingFeature
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -m 'Add some AmazingFeature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature/AmazingFeature
-    ```
-5. Open a Pull Request.

 ## License